Computer Science vs. Software Engineering

 Differences Between Computer Science and Software Engineering

-The most obvious distinction between computer science and software engineering is the scope of the fields.
+The most obvious distinction between CS vs. software engineering is the scope of the fields.
 Computer science is wider-reaching, while software engineering focuses more on the development and deployment of computer programs.
 Additionally, computer science may take a more abstract approach to computing, while software engineering emphasizes concrete applications of coding.

 With that said, many of the skills remain the same between the two fields.
 Both disciplines rely on programming languages, algorithms, discrete mathematics and critical thinking.
 One thing is for sure: working in either field will allow you to make a difference in the world of technology.